-The previous two sections 3 and 4 have modeled locative and comparative out-, respectively, as two distinct prefixes without recourse to possible similarities between them.
-In this section, we will comment on their commonalities and differences, as well as on their respective statuses as morphological processes.
+The previous two Sects.
+3 and 4 have modeled locative and comparative out-, respectively, as two distinct prefixes without recourse to possible similarities between them.
+In this section, we will comment on their commonalities and differences, as well as on their appropriate classification as morphological processes.
 First, the question arises whether the two elements can be considered two senses of the same prefix.
 Second, a related question concerns how justified treating them as prefixes is in the first place, and whether they could equally well be treated as compound elements.
+Third, I will very briefly comment on possible similarities in their semantic structures that would allow for future investigations into the historical development of comparative out-.

 We will begin the discussion by taking stock of the two categories' properties.
-To this end, Table 1 summarizes and juxtaposes core findings presented above:
+To this end, Table 1 summarizes and juxtaposes core findings presented above.